k1raaaaa/TOOLS/README.md

 ```

-- ClICK ON install.bat for install all module
+- CLICK ON install.bat for install all module

 -Create in a folder a file nammed tokens.txt (for token checkeur)